YassienTawfikk/LifeStream/README.md

 Follow the prompts to select your project and platforms.
 This will automatically generate `lib/firebase_options.dart` and update native files.

 **Option B: Manual Setup**
+Manual setup is required for both Android and iOS.

 1. **Android**: Download `google-services.json` from Firebase Console -> Project Settings -> Android App.
 Place it in:
     `android/app/google-services.json`